-In 2001 he founded Research Institute Brainclinics as an independent research institute, where he further specialises in advancing the understanding of psychiatric disorders through brain imaging (QEEG, ERPs), chronobiology and sleep, Research Domain Criteria (RDoC), which knowledge should aid in a future of personalised medicine in mental health.
-He is further specialised in the development and application of neuromodulation techniques such as neurofeedback in the treatment of ADHD and magnetic brain stimulation (rTMS) in the treatment of depression and OCD.
-At Brainclinics he supervises a team of senior researchers and PhD's, collaborates with many international colleagues and published more than 120 scientific publications and 4 patents.
-Martijn is also affiliated with Utrecht University, department of experimental psychology.
+In 2001 he founded Research Institute Brainclinics, now part of the non-profit Brainclinics Foundation, as an independent research institute, where he further specialises in advancing the understanding of psychiatric disorders through brain imaging (QEEG, ERPs), chronobiology, sleep and Research Domain Criteria (RDoC), which knowledge should aid in a future of personalised medicine in mental health (also termed precision or stratified psychiatry).
+He is further specialised in the development and application of neuromodulation techniques such as magnetic brain stimulation (rTMS) in the treatment of depression and OCD and neurofeedback in the treatment of ADHD.
+At Brainclinics Insights, the publishing division of the foundation, he works on knowledge dissemination through innovative and interactive educational materials and apps.

 In 2006 Martijn founded Psychology Practice Brainclinics as a Brainclinics spin-off where new innovative treatments (rTMS, Neurofeedback) and assessments (sleep, QEEG) were pioneered and validated.
-This clinic was acquired in 2015 by the neuroCare Group and protocols, assessments and training courses developed here, now form the basis of neuroCare Clinics worldwide.
-In addition, Martijn was also founding director of Brainquiry (until 2007), editor of various scientific journals and books, organized many international conferences and served on the board of several international professional organisations, married with 2 children, tri-athlete and every now and then indulges in playing double-bass and acoustic guitar.
+This clinic was acquired in 2015 by the neuroCare Group and protocols, assessments and training courses developed here, now form the basis of neurocare clinics worldwide.
+In addition, Martijn was also founding director of Brainquiry (until 2007), editor of various scientific journals and books, organized many international conferences and served on the board of several international professional organisations, married with 2 children, marathon runner, tri-athlete and every now and then indulges in playing double-bass and acoustic guitar.